Primitive Reflex Integration Enhances Childhood Development

-Developmental Functional Neurology
+Developmental Functional Neurology Treats Neurobehavioral Disorders in Kids

 This treatment methodology follows the work of Dr. Robert Melillo and is also known as the Melillo Method.
 The work is unique in the world of pediatric medicine in that it seeks to build functional balance in the patient within the framework of the developmental trajectory of the nervous system.
-We do this by combining bottom-up sensory stimulation with top-down cognitive and motor strategies to strengthen the underdeveloped networks of the brain.
-The work has three core areas of emphasis: primitive reflex integration, coordination and stability and hemispheric stimulation.

 Primitive Reflex Integration

-Primitive Reflexes are defined as automatic, stereotyped movement, directed from the brain stem and executed without cortical involvement.
-They are the inborn pathways by which the neonatal nervous system organizes itself and responds to the environment.
 As higher cortical centers come online, these reflexes withdraw or are replaced by higher order reflexes such as the postural, occulomotor, vestibular reflexes and the maturing motor system.
-These reflexes don’t disappear forever however, they may return with concussion, dementia or periods of extreme stress and poor health.
+These reflexes don’t disappear forever; however, they may return with concussion, dementia or periods of extreme stress and poor health.

 Some of the common reflexes found retained in those with neurobehavioral disorders include: